 - Key Mode.
 You access individual outside lines to make and receive calls. - Hybrid Mode.
-For Release 2.0 or later systems, you can access individual outside lines as in Key mode.
+You can access individual outside lines as in Key mode.
 However, you also can create up to four groups, or pools, of multiple outside lines.
 When you access a pool to make a call, the system selects an available line from the pool.
 Since multiple lines are associated with the pool, you do not know which line within the pool is being used to make the call.

-System mode is determined by the configuration of the processor module.
-The system is factoryset for Key mode.
+System mode is determined by administered information.
+The system is factory-set for Key mode.
 Changing to Hybrid mode requires a system programming change modifying the processor module.
 For more information about programming the mode of operation, see "Mode of Operation (#198)" on page 4-50.

-The mode for your system must be decided upon before installation.
+The mode for your system should be decided before installation.
+(Changing the system mode after the system is installed and configured requires significant administration changes to the system programming.)
 In Key mode, no outside lines can be pooled, and, in Hybrid mode, lines can be pooled and individual lines can be assigned directly to line buttons.